jglass3/main/README.md

 Docs beginning with JS are my JavaScript (Google App Script) that I have personally developed over time.

-Docs beinnging with VBA are my maros written for my excel projects/files
+Docs beginning with VBA are my maros written for my excel projects/files

 Docs beginning with Py and SQL are my templates that I created walking through tutorials online.